Cornutum/tcases/tcases-openapi/README.md

        they imply a very large and complex input space.
 (Probably much more than was actually intended!)
 Fortunately, it's easy to avoid them.
 In cases where different types of values are actually expected, you can define this explicitly using the `oneOf` keyword.

-  1. **For example test cases, make your <A name="example-tips">examples</A> complete.** You can generate test cases using the [examples](#examples) defined in your OpenAPI spec, but only if an example is defined for every input data item.
+  1. **For example test cases, define <A name="example-tips">example data</A> judiciously.** You can generate test cases using the [examples](#examples) defined in your OpenAPI spec.
+For best results, you should try to ensure that example data is defined for every input data item.
 Fortunately, there are lots of ways to do that.

      * You can do it explicitly at a high level, by defining the `examples` or `example` field for a request parameter or a `content` object.